How much deductible can you afford and how does it affect insurance claims?

 Can I avoid paying a car insurance deductible?

-While you will most likely have to contribute some amount towards the cost of a claim, it’s possible in some cases to avoid paying your car insurance deductible.
+While you will most likely have to contribute some amount toward the cost of a claim, it’s possible in some cases to avoid paying your car insurance deductible.
 Here are a few situations where you may be able to avoid paying a deductible:

-- If the insurer allows you to waive the deductible altogether by paying substantially higher premiums than would normally apply
+- If the insurer allows you to waive the deductible altogether by paying substantially higher premiums than would normally apply.

-- If you were not at fault and you can meet any conditions outlined in your policy, for example providing the name, address and registration number of the person who was at fault
+- If you were not at fault and you can meet any conditions outlined in your policy — for example, providing the name, address and registration number of the person who was at fault.

 Whether or not you can avoid paying a deductible will once again depend on the terms and conditions of your policy.
 Check the fine print closely to find out if you’ll have to dip into your own pocket every time you make a claim.